kamarygillespie4/api-web-quiz/README.md

 ## Still need to figure out

 - Still working on how to create a scoreboard that holds the information from every game and is displayed to the user on the end screen
-- Have been focused on functionality but planning on styling the page too so it is visually appealing to the user.

 ## Game Images
 ![Start Screen](assets/images/startScreen.png)